A-Z Formula 1 Glossary

 Make it yours

-Customise your very-own Driver Card!
-Pick your own helmet and number to display your Williams Racing fandom to the world!
+Pick a helmet and number to display your Williams Racing fandom to the world!

-FIA - The Federation Internationale de l'Automobile (FIA) is the governing body of Formula One, as well as a wide range of international racing competitions.
+FIA - The Federation Internationale de l'Automobile (FIA) is the governing body of Formula 1, as well as a wide range of international racing competitions.

 Flat spot - Damage to a car's tyre caused during a period of severe braking.
 As the tyre fails to rotate, the rubber which is touching the circuit will be degraded, creating a flat area to the surface; this can cause extreme vibration and make the car almost undrivable, often forcing the driver to pit for a new set of tyres.

-Free Practice - Three sessions (two on a sprint weekend) that take place to start an F1 weekend, allowing drivers and teams to acclimatise to the circuit, run different setups and tyre compounds as well as test different race scenarios.
+Free Practice - Three sessions (one on a Sprint weekend) that take place to start an F1 weekend, allowing drivers and teams to acclimatise to the circuit, run different setups and tyre compounds as well as test different race scenarios.

 Grand Chelem - A rare feat that is achieved by a driver when they take pole in qualifying, lead every lap of the race, record the fastest lap and secure the win.
 Also known as a Grand Slam.